 Nightingale Wood and Overscourt Wood Forest Plan

-The land at Nightingale was purchased in the early 1990s along with the land at Overscourt Wood in the late 1990s and were both planted on former farmland in the late 1990s / early 2000s for the benefit of local communities.
+The land at Nightingale was purchased in the early 1990s along with the land at Overscourt Wood in the late 1990s and were both planted on former farmland for the benefit of local communities.
 Nightingale Wood lies just east of Swindon in Wilshire covering 51.4 hectares and is part of the Great Western Community Forest.
 Lying to the east of Bristol, Overscourt Wood covers 88.7 hectares, and is part of the Forest of Avon Community Forest.

 With Swindon and Bristol on the doorstep of these woodlands, both sites are popular with, and well used by, the local community, with the car park at Overscourt often being overcrowded.
-Nightingale enjoys flatter terrain with a better developed network of rides accessible from the car park, although by comparison Overscourt is a younger woodland with only un-stoned rides and pathways that makes access less well suited to all-ability access due to its extreme muddiness in the wetter months.
+Nightingale enjoys flatter terrain with a better developed network of rides accessible from the car park, although by comparison Overscourt is a younger woodland with only un-stoned rides and pathways that makes access less well suited to all-ability use due to its extreme muddiness in the wetter months.

 The aims of management at both woodlands will be to continue to provide a valuable resource for the health and wellbeing of local communities, with wildlife and biodiversity that will continue to be enhanced through our management, with opportunities taken to enhance these features.

 What we’ll do

-Nightingale and Overscourt have previously each had their own dedicated forest plan, but despite the fact that they are 40 miles apart, they will be amalgamated into one plan area in the future, providing an opportunity to focus on community woodlands in West England Forest District on a bigger-picture, more joined-up level, as opposed to a site-by-site basis.
+Currently Nightingale and Overscourt each have their own dedicated Forest Plan, but despite the fact that they are 40 miles apart, they are due to be amalgamated into one Forest Plan in the near future.
+This will provide an opportunity to focus on Community Woodland in West England District at a much wider scale with more cohesive management.

-Both woodlands have been thinned in recent years.
-Thinning will continue, if appropriate at the time, on a five year cycle for conifers and 10 year cycle for broadleaves.
+With both woodlands have been thinned in recent years, thinning will continue, if appropriate at the time, on a five year cycle for conifers and 10 year cycle for broadleaves.

 Wildlife habitats will be enhanced where possible, for example by opening up parts of the streamside at Overscourt, and by considering restoration of some old ponds at Nightingale Wood.